thtTNT/NBTEditor/README.md

 # NBTEditor

-This application is a MacOS Application that allows users to read and edit NBT files from Minecraft.
+This is a MacOS application that allows users to read and edit NBT files in Minecraft.
+If you find this project useful give me a Star.
+**This project is still in development and all bug reports and feature requests are welcome.**

-The scope of this project is:
+The goal of this project is:

 - Complete